proteek-dev/Maternal-Health-Early-Warning/README.md

+# Maternal Health Early Warning
-# AI for Maternal Health & Early Outbreak Warning
+## AI for Maternal Health & Early Outbreak Warning

 This repository hosts a **prototype system** that demonstrates how artificial intelligence can be applied to improve **maternal health risk screening** and **early outbreak detection** in low-resource settings.
 The project is inspired by the UNCTAD 2021 white paper on **AI for Good**, focusing on practical, interpretable solutions that can be run on modest infrastructure.